GCC314/gcc314/README.md

 ### About Me

-A sophomore student studying in College of Engineering at Peking University,
+A sophomore student studying in School of Electronics Engineering and Computer Science at Peking University,

-majoring in Engineering Mechanics & minoring in Computer Science.
+majoring in Computer Science.

 ~~Just a fish catcher lol~~🤡